-- (1) Computed in accordance with SEC rules as the number of unvested shares multiplied by the closing market price of our Common Stock on December 31, 2020, which was \$12.39.
-The actual value (if any) to be realized by the officer depends on whether the shares vest and the future performance of our Common Stock. - (2) Pursuant to Ms. Zhen's letter agreement and applicable award agreements, in the event that Ms. Zhen undergoes an involuntary termination within 3 months before or 24 months after a change in control of the Company, all unvested RSAs held by Ms. Zhen will be accelerated.
-For more information regarding the termination entitlements under Ms. Zhen's letter agreement, please see the section titled "Potential Payments Upon Termination or Change in Control" beginning on page 31. - (3) Mr. Raifeld received stock options under our 2012 Incentive Plan on May 20, 2020.
+- (1) Pursuant to Ms. Zhen's letter agreement and applicable award agreements, in the event that Ms. Zhen undergoes an involuntary termination within 3 months before or 24 months after a change in control of the Company, all unvested RSAs and stock options held by Ms. Zhen will be accelerated.
+For more information regarding the termination entitlements under Ms. Zhen's letter agreement, please see the section titled "Potential Payments Upon Termination or Change in Control" beginning on page 32. - (2) Computed in accordance with SEC rules as the number of unvested shares multiplied by the closing market price of our Common Stock on December 31, 2021, which was \$17.25.
+The actual value (if any) to be realized by the officer depends on whether the shares vest and the future performance of our Common Stock. - (3) Mr. Raifeld received stock options under our 2012 Incentive Plan on May 20, 2020.
 The first 25% of the options vest on May 20, 2021, and the remaining 75% of the options vest in equal quarterly installments over three years thereafter, provided Mr. Raifeld remains in continuous service through each vesting date.
-Pursuant to Mr. Raifeld's option agreement, in the event that Mr. Raifeld undergoes an involuntary termination within 24 months after a change in control of the Company, all unvested options held by Mr. Raifeld will be accelerated. - (4) Mr. Zhen received RSAs under our 2012 Incentive Plan on February 3, 2020.
-The first 25% of the RSAs vested on February 20, 2021, and the remaining 75% of the RSAs will vest in equal quarterly installments over three years thereafter, provided Ms. Zhen remains in continuous service through each vesting date. - (5) Mr. Zhen received RSAs under our 2012 Incentive Plan on March 1, 2019.
-The first 25% of the RSAs vested on February 20, 2020, and the remaining 75% of the RSAs vested or will vest in equal quarterly installments over three years thereafter, provided Ms. Zhen remains in continuous service through each vesting date. - (6) Ms. Zhen received RSAs under our 2012 Incentive Plan on September 11, 2018.
-The first 25% of the

-RSAs vested on February 20, 2019, and the remaining 75% of the RSAs vested or will vest in equal quarterly installments over three years thereafter, provided Ms. Zhen remains in continuous service through each vesting date.
+Pursuant to Mr. Raifeld's option agreement, in the event that Mr. Raifeld undergoes an involuntary termination within 24 months after a change in control of the Company, all unvested options held by Mr. Raifeld will be accelerated. - (4) Mr. Raifeld received stock options under our 2012 Incentive Plan on May 21, 2021.
+The first 25% of the options vest on May 20, 2022, and the remaining 75% of the options vest in equal quarterly installments over three years thereafter, provided Mr. Raifeld remains in continuous service through each vesting date.
+Pursuant to Mr. Raifeld's option agreement, in the event that Mr. Raifeld undergoes an involuntary termination within 24 months after a change in control of the Company, all unvested options held by Mr. Raifeld will be accelerated. - (5) Ms. Zhen received stock options under our 2012 Incentive Plan on March 29, 2021.
+The first 25% of the options vest on February 20, 2022, and the remaining 75% of the options vest in equal quarterly installments over three years thereafter, provided Ms. Zhen remains in continuous service through each vesting date. - (6) Ms. Zhen received RSAs under our 2012 Incentive Plan on March 29, 2021.
+The first 25% of the RSAs vested on February 20, 2022, and the remaining 75% of the RSAs will vest in equal quarterly installments over three years thereafter, provided Ms. Zhen remains in continuous service through each vesting date. - (7) Ms. Zhen received RSAs under our 2012 Incentive Plan on February 3, 2020.
+The first 25% of the RSAs vested on February 20, 2021, and the remaining 75% of the RSAs will vest in equal quarterly installments over three years thereafter, provided Ms. Zhen remains in continuous service through each vesting date. - (8) Ms. Zhen received RSAs under our 2012 Incentive Plan on March 1, 2019.
+The first 25% of the RSAs vested on February 20, 2020, and the remaining 75% of the RSAs vested or will vest in equal quarterly installments over three years thereafter, provided Ms. Zhen remains in continuous service through each vesting date.